What do retailers need to compete in today’s transformed market?

 - cost optimisation to reduce operational and delivery costs; and

-- values-driven consumption, which recognises consumers’ shift towards more meaningful expenditures
+- values-driven consumption, which recognizes consumers’ shift towards more meaningful expenditures